FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 <h3>Entities within a Farm Management Information System (FMIS)</h3>

 To illustrate entity relationships within an FMIS system based on NGSI-LD, we will need to create a series of entities.
-For this simplified FMIS, we will only need a small number entities.
-The relationship between our entities is defined as
+For this simplified FMIS, we will only need a small number of entities.
+The relationship between our entities is defined as shown:
-shown:

 ![](https://fiware.github.io/tutorials.Entity-Relationships/img/ngsi-ld-entities.png)

 -   A building, such as a barn, is a real world bricks and mortar construct. **Building** entities would have properties such as:
-    -   A name of the building e.g. "The Big Red Barn"
+    -   A name of the building e.g. "The Big Red Barn".
-    -   The category of the building (e.g. "barn")
+    -   The category of the building (e.g. "barn").
-    -   An address "Friedrichstraße 44, 10969 Kreuzberg, Berlin"
+    -   An address "Friedrichstraße 44, 10969 Kreuzberg, Berlin".
-    -   A physical location e.g. _52.5075 N, 13.3903 E_
+    -   A physical location e.g. _52.5075 N, 13.3903 E_.
     -   A filling level - the degree to which the building is full.
-    -   A temperature - e.g. _21 °C_
+    -   A temperature - e.g. _21 °C_.
-    -   An association to the owner of the building (a real person)
+    -   An association to the owner of the building (a real person).
 -   Smart devices such as **TemperatureSensors** or **FillingLevelSensors** would extend a common **Device** data model.
     Each **Device** entity would have properties such as:
-    -   A description of the device
+    -   A description of the device.
-    -   The category of device (e.g. _sensor_, _actuator_, _both_)
+    -   The category of device (e.g. _sensor_, _actuator_, _both_).
-    -   The name of the property they are measuring (e.g. _temperature_)
+    -   The name of the property they are measuring (e.g. _temperature_).
-    -   An association to the asset (e.g. building) they are measuring
+    -   An association to the asset (e.g. building) they are measuring.
 -   A **person** is an entity representing a farmer or farm labourer.
 Each **Person** entity would have properties such
     as:
-    -   A name of the person e.g. "Mr. Jones"
+    -   A name of the person e.g. "Mr. Jones".
-    -   A job title
+    -   A job title.
     -   An association to the farm buildings they own.
 -   A task something we do down on the farm.
 It is a conceptual entity, used to associate workers, agricultural products and locations **Task** entities would have properties such as:
-    -   The name of the task (e.g. _Spray Herbicide XXX on field Y_)
+    -   The name of the task (e.g. _Spray Herbicide XXX on field Y_).
-    -   The status of the task (e.g. _scheduled_, _in progress_, _completed_)
+    -   The status of the task (e.g. _scheduled_, _in progress_, _completed_).
-    -   An association to the worker (i.e. a **Person** entity) who performs the task
+    -   An association to the worker (i.e. a **Person** entity) who performs the task.
     -   An association to the product (e.g. **Herbicide** entity) to be used.
     -   An association to the location (e.g. **PartField** entity) to be used.